DriesDD/CasinoRoyale-1/Coin system documentation.md

 The local variables used for the coins system are:

  * "balance" - The current balance.
 It can't go below zero.
 When a player wants to play a game, they should have enough coins to lose.
+Otherwise the game should prevent you from playing, preferrably with a helpful message to get more coins.
  * "spent" - tracks the total amount spent.
 This number only goes up, and should go up every time you buy more coins.

  Other local variables can be added freely.